Create an interactive projection with the Open Sound Control

 Interactive art

 Interactive art is a dynamic art form that reacts to its audience or environment.
-The works are generally presented in the form of installations in which the public can take part.
-They can also be experienced through performances during which one or more artists carry out actions.
+The works are generally presented in the form of installations in which the audience can take part.
+They can also be experienced through performances during which one or more artists perform actions.

-Some corporate events implement these processes, for example in product launches, to engage their audiences to leave them with a memorable souvenir or offer a personalized experience.
+Some corporate events implement these processes, for example, in product launches, to engage their audiences and leave them with a memorable souvenir or offer a personalized experience.

 From a technical point of view, interactive performances or installations are increasingly using computers and interactive projection.
-Sensors are used in combination with computers so that events in the real world can be interpreted by programs and then transcribed, for example in sounds or images.
+Sensors are used in combination with computers so that events in the real world can be interpreted by programs and then transcribed, for example, into sounds or images.

 Open Sound Control (OSC) for interactive projection

-Open Sound Control is a format inspired by MIDI (Musical Instrument Digital interface) used in communications between musical instruments since the 1980s.
-It takes up this idea of connectivity between instruments and software, through the exchange of messages, but with significant improvements.
-The OSC can use a network connection such as the Internet or a local network, it can transport more information and it offers an address-based system, similar to file paths.
+Open Sound Control is a format inspired by MIDI (Musical Instrument Digital Interface) used in communications between musical instruments since the 1980s.
+It takes up this idea of connectivity between instruments and software through the exchange of messages, but with significant improvements.
+OSC can use a network connection such as the Internet or a local network, it can transport more information, and it offers an address-based system similar to file paths.

-Finally, in addition to software, it is possible to use devices capable of driving software in OSC.
+Finally, in addition to software, it is possible to use devices capable of driving software with OSC.
 This is the case, for example, with the Stream Deck created by Elgato.
-This box allows you to simply control the functionalities of an interactive projection software by assigning a key.
-The main advantage of this system is that the keys are miniature screens and you can therefore display an icon on them.
-It’s very easy to get around!
+This device allows you to simply control the functionalities of interactive projection software by assigning a key.
+The main advantage of this system is that the keys are miniature screens, and you can therefore display an icon on them.
+It’s very easy to use!

 Example: how Data Flaw created an interactive projection using Open Sound Control?

-For his project at the Makerlab of Paris Interdisciplinary Research Center, Data Flaw integrated a notion of interactivity to integrate the viewer into the work.
+For his project at the Makerlab of the Paris Interdisciplinary Research Center, Data Flaw integrated a notion of interactivity to include the viewer in the work.
 The desired approach is both aesthetic and playful.
-The public becomes an actor of the installation and becomes aware of the consequences of its actions on the result displayed as an interactive projection.
+The public becomes an actor in the installation and becomes aware of the consequences of their actions on the result displayed as an interactive projection.

 The installation is a projection surface made with digital printing and cutting tools, on which visual animations generated by HeavyM software are projected.
-The artist used a popular accessory, a Playstation 5 controller, connected to HeavyM in OSC, through a program created with Processing.
+The artist used a popular accessory, a PlayStation 5 controller, connected to HeavyM via OSC, through a program created with Processing.

 The joystick can trigger various sets of effects and sequences.
-For example, it can control the color of the shapes and their colors using the joysticks.
+For example, it can control the shapes and their colors using the joysticks.
 Anyone can easily create beautiful live color combinations.
 The color palette and numerous gradients are inspired by a particular video game: Hyper Light Drifter.

 To be continued